ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ## macOS grep or ggrep

 For the MacOs, the default `grep` (FreeBSD version) is very limited.
 You cannot run all the bash commands expressed in this blog post using the MacOs standard `grep` command.
-There for install the grep from the home-brew:
+Therefore install the grep from the home-brew:

 ```bash
 brew install grep